aacar23/my_head/README.md

 -v / --verbose : Print header of the file no matter what.

--q / --quiet : Don't print header for any of the files.
+-q / --quiet / --silent : Don't print header for any of the files.

 -z / --zero-terminated : Handle null character as new line and vice versa.